Judo-Security/judosecuritydocs/README.md

-The Judo client is available as Node.js or Python client.
-Both are open source and support equivalent functionalities.
-The clients enable basic data securing actions like encryption, retrieval and deletion.
-Judo clients enable users to define access policies for data.
-The policy framework enables controls based on IP address, Machine name, region and time.
-While Judo Security provides a robust policy definition framework, Judo can also inherit and apply policy that is defined in an external system.
-Current integrations include AWS IAM and will be expanded to include multiple other policy definition frameworks.
+The Judo client is available as an open source Node.js client.
+The client enables basic data securing actions like encryption, retrieval and deletion.
+Judo client also enables users to define access policies for data.
+The policy framework enables controls based on IP address, Machine name, region and time-to-live.
+While Judo Security provides a robust policy definition framework at present, it will also be expanded to be able to inherit and apply policy that is defined in an external system in the future.